My first e-commerce site cost me more than $95,000

 I built my first e-commerce web site back in 1998.
 It wasn't developed on any shop solution or anything else.
 It was pure .Net.
 And it took several months, mostly because we had to hand-craft the gateway code to (Chase) Paymentech.
 In those days, they would give you sample code and you'd construct everything from there.
 It wasn't just the pure transactions we cared about.
 We had to write code to put a hold on people's cards, and then code to release the hold, to refund funds, and/or to actually push the transaction thru.

-Two of us worked for a couple weeks to get all of it right and we thought we were done when my partner showed up and said he had just secured an incredible national contract with American Express.
+Three of us worked for a couple months to get all of it right and we thought we were done when my partner showed up and said he had just secured an incredible national contract with American Express.
 At the time we were the smallest company (10) to appear on their business offerings page (between to CompUSA & Kinkos).
 The challenge was that we needed to offer their members some special deals – on certain products and also on shipping.
-That meant an additional set of days to figure out exactly how to do this.
+That meant an additional set of weeks to figure out exactly how to do this.

-I've worked on several e-commerce systems since then, and each time it's a different set of challenges, and every time it's a different architecture (though I often use WordPress).
-I’ve worked with (and liked) phpurchase especially when they became cart66,
+I've worked on several e-commerce systems since then, and each time it's a different set of challenges, and every time it's faster than it was back twenty years ago.

 Here's why I love WooCommerce